nginxinc/nginx-openshift-router/docs/nginx-plus-router-install.md

     ```
 1. Open your browser at `http://<node-ip>:1936/dashboard.html` to access the dashboard.

+    **Note**:
+    * For simplicity, the firewall-cmd commands listed above do not configure the source IP range of the allowed traffic.
+It is recommended that you configure the source IP range to protect the [stub status page|dashboard] similarly to the iptables command

 ## 5. Support for Prometheus Monitoring

 If you are using [Prometheus](https://prometheus.io/), you can deploy the [NGINX Prometheus Exporter](https://github.com/nginxinc/nginx-prometheus-exporter) with the NGINX Plus Router to export the NGINX Plus metrics into Prometheus.
 To add the exporter to the Router: